BluedenW/p8105_hw6_zl2977/Assignment-6.md

 ```

 <img src="Assignment-6_files/figure-gfm/unnamed-chunk-11-1.png" width="90%" />

-The distribution of `r_hat^2` is roughly close to a normal distribution.
+The distribution of r-square is roughly close to a normal distribution.
 However, the distribution is a little skewed and there are some
 outliers.